Quantum-Accelerators/quacc/docs/src/user/alt_workflows/parsl.md

 ```

 Unlike some other workflow engines, Parsl (by default) is built for "jobpacking" where the allocated nodes continually pull in new workers (until the walltime is reached).
 This makes it possible to request a large number of nodes that continually pull in new jobs rather than submitting a large number of small jobs to the scheduler, which can be more efficient.
 In other words, don't be surprised if the Slurm job continues to run even when your submitted task has completed.

+## Visualization

+Parsl comes with a web dashboard utility to visualize executed workflows when using the `HighThroughputExecutor`.
+Refer to the [Monitoring and Visualization](https://parsl.readthedocs.io/en/stable/userguide/monitoring.html#visualization) section of the Parsl documentation for details.

 ## Learn More